StackVista/stackstate-docs/develop/developer-guides/monitors/create-custom-monitors.md

 Monitors can be attached to any number of elements in the StackState topology to calculate a health state based on 4T data.
 Each monitor consists of a monitor definition and a monitor function.
 Monitors are created and managed by StackPacks, you can also create custom monitors and monitor functions outside of a StackPack without having to modify any configuration.

-The following example creates a CPU metric monitor using the example monitor function created on the [monitor functions](../custom-functions/monitor-functions.md) page.
+The following example creates a CPU metric monitor using an example monitor function.

 To create a custom monitor in StackState: